 If Monetization has been enabled on your YouTube account, you can enable ads on the stream to allow viewers to donate during the chat.
 If you are also using a second monitor, you’d better pop that dashboard over to it to monitor the stream and read chat at the same time.

 After reading this post, you must know how to live stream on YouTube using OBS.
-Should you have any related questions, you can let us know in the comment.
+Should you have any related questions, you can let us know by contacting [email protected].